Alternate Monk

 Way of the Open Hand

 While all Monks are warriors, the disciples of the Open Hand train relentlessly, honing their body itself into a weapon.
-They don't neglect their spiritual training but pride themselves on their skill with martial arts, and it is exceedingly rare to see an Open Hand Monk using a weapon other than their fists.
+They do not neglect their spiritual training but pride themselves on their skill in martial arts.
+It is exceedingly rare for a Monk of the Open Hand to use a weapon other than their fists.

 Open Hand Techniques